WayFi-Wireless/passpoint-implementation-issues/README.md

 - Known bugs with RADIUS; sessions over 4GB are not recorded (reportedly being fixed).
 - NAI realm must currently be specified (expected fix in v9.3+).
 - Numerous timing-related issues affecting reliability.
+- Fast Roaming and PMF implementation is problematic.

 ---